uwplse/Cassius/README.md

 finding a `geckodriver` or `webdriver` binary, then you will need to install `geckodriver`.
 It can be found on Github; it comes in a tarball which decompresses into a single binary.
-This binary must be placed on your PATH.
+This binary must be placed on your `PATH`.

-The VizAssert scripting also uses the `fuse-zip` and `xvfb-run` commands. `fuse-zip` allows mounting ZIP files as a file system; the scripting uses this because the FWT web pages compress really well, and decompressing them would make the VM download much bigger and slow down the scripts by hitting disk much more often.
+The VizAssert scripting also uses the `fuse-zip`, `xvfb-run`, and `curl` commands. `fuse-zip` allows mounting ZIP files as a file system; the scripting uses this because the FWT web pages compress really well, and decompressing them would make the VM download much bigger and slow down the scripts by hitting disk much more often.
 It can be installed from package managers, but it will likely require a reboot and possibly some group manipulations to allow the user to access FUSE.
 The authors ask the reviewer to consult their distribution's guidelines on FUSE.
-If `fuse-zip` is not present (e.g., on Windows or macOS), delete the line that begins with `hash fuse-zip` at the top of `get-all.sh` and then replace `fuse-zip -r "$FILE" $tmpdir/$NAME` with `unzip "$FILE" -d $tmpdir/$NAME` and the line `fusermount -u
+If `fuse-zip` is not present (e.g., on Windows or macOS), delete the line that begins with `hash fuse-zip` at the top of `get-all.sh` and then replace `fuse-zip -r "$FILE"
-$tmpdir/$NAME` with `rm -rf $tmpdir/$NAME`.
+$tmpdir/$NAME` with `unzip "$FILE" -d $tmpdir/$NAME` and the line `fusermount -u $tmpdir/$NAME` with `rm -rf $tmpdir/$NAME`.

 `xvfb-run` allows rendering GUI applications to a virtual screen; the VizAssert scripts use this to run Firefox without opening a physical